Mochi vs Henry Meds vs Ro — Which GLP-1 Telehealth Provider Is Actually Best in 2026?

 Henry Meds is the best overall GLP-1 telehealth provider for most cash-pay patients in 2026 — one of the lowest all-in prices with medication included.
 Mochi Health is best for long-term care with low monthly membership and ongoing clinician support.
 Ro (Body Program) is best for accessing brand-name medications like Wegovy or Zepbound through insurance.

 GLP-1 telehealth services have become the fastest way to access medications like semaglutide and tirzepatide for weight loss.
 But pricing models vary widely — some providers bundle medication in the monthly price while others charge separately.
+For a full GLP-1 pricing comparison, see our dedicated index.

 Quick Comparison Table